 Living and working on a cruise ship is for many people an unique experience, fulfilling a life-long dream to travel and meet new people.
 The job best suits adventurous people, who are willing to work hard and who strive for perfection.

-Jobs on cruise ships are becoming more available due to lots of new ships being put into service and that is why there has never been a better time to apply for a job onboard a cruise ship like NOW!!
+Jobs on cruise ships are becoming more available due to lots of new ships being put into service.

 Compared to other industries, cruiselines have a much higher employee turnover rate.
 Many people consider cruise line jobs as life-long careers, change ships or cruise companies, go on holiday, or simply return to a job on shore.
 Cruise lines are therefore always looking for new staff.

 Thinking of working on a cruise ship but you’re not sure of what’s involved?
 We have tried to answer many frequently asked questions (FAQs) to give you as much information as possible before you start applying for cruise ship jobs.

 We know there’s a lot to consider.
 As you go through the application process, our recruiters will be glad to provide guidance, and more relevant details to answer any additional questions about shipboard life

 - Perfect health, which will be determined during a medical examination